 According to both the women's and men's groups there have been positive changes in the conduct of democracy during the last ten years in the community of Lunas, Branta Pesisir.
 "Previously, there was no Village Representative Council (BDP).
 Before there was a BPD, the community submitted its aspirations via the LKMD and PKK, but now it can be done via the BPD and this is better" (F, 37).
-One participant also added that at this time the community submits its aspirations to the BPD and the BPD delivers them to the village head.
-Previously, the community submitted its aspirations to the BPD and the village clerk" (F, 38).
+One participant also added that at this time the community has greater influence over the decision-making process because, "the community submits its aspirations to the BPD and the BPD delivers them to the village head.
+Previously, the community submitted its aspirations to the village clerk" (F, 38).
 "Those invited to meetings are more numerous and varied" (M, 41), "but sometimes the community doesn't know what is on the agenda" (M, 42).
 One participant of the men's group explained in detail how the decision-making process by the village government involves community representatives: